OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Based in Lyon, French chef Paul Bocuse is most respected for his incredibly high standards and numerous contributions to French cooking over the decades of his career.
-He has an illustrious history within gastronomy, and is known to be one of the founders of ‘Nouvelle Cuisine’, which upon its creation was celebrated for its healthy use of fresh ingredients.
+He has an illustrious history within gastronomy, and is known to be one of the founders of Nouvelle Cuisine, which upon its creation was celebrated for its healthy use of fresh ingredients.
 He has taught many chefs, some of which are famous today, and is founder of the Bocuse d’Or, widely regarded as the most prestigious culinary award attainable.
 Today his predominant restaurant is the luxurious l’Auberge du Pont de Collonges which serves traditional French cuisine.

-Pastry chef Pierre Hermé has been dubbed ‘The Picasso of pastry’ by French Vogue magazine, and is well known for his light and tantalising macarons.
-With a family from Alsace in North-Eastern France, Hermé trained under renowned pastry chef Gaston Lenôtre in Paris from the young age of 14.
+Pastry chef Pierre Hermé has been dubbed ‘the Picasso of pastry’ by French Vogue magazine, and is well known for his light and tantalising macarons.
+With a family from Alsace in North-Eastern France, Hermé trained under renowned pastry chef Gaston Lenôtre in Paris from the age of 14.
 He has since been named France’s Pastry Chef of the Year, and has been awarded the Chevalier of Arts and Letters.
 With the aim of refreshing traditional recipes and methods, whether it be minimising the designs on cakes and pastries or creating new flavours for desserts with savoury ingredients, Hermé is a revolutionary pastry icon.

-With her heritage in Senegal, Rougui Dia has stormed to the forefront of French cooking, experimenting with influences from her mother who taught her about the use of different flavours in African cooking whilst she was growing up in Neuilly-Plaisance, France.
+With her heritage in Senegal, Rougui Dia has stormed to the forefront of French cooking, experimenting with influences from her mother who taught her about the use of different flavours in African cooking while she was growing up in Neuilly-Plaisance, France.
 After exploring her talents in bakery and cooking, and joining 144 Petrossian in Paris in 2001, Rougui Dia was appointed head chef in 2005.
 The restaurant is located above the famous shop of the same name and is known for its specialisation in caviar, and under the guidance of Dia, an elegant and inventive menu.

-Owner of two flagship self-named restaurants, one in Paris and one in Las Vegas, Guy Savoy is known around the world for his work with Nouvelle Cuisine and his early involvement with this fresh way of cooking French food.
+Owner of two flagship self named restaurants, one in Paris and one in Las Vegas, Guy Savoy is known around the world for his work with Nouvelle Cuisine and his early involvement with this new way of cooking French food.
 His restaurant in Paris has received several awards, including three Michelin stars and listings on more than one occasion in Restaurant Magazine’s Top 50 Restaurants in the World.
 With his history rooted in Nevers from parents talented in gastronomy, Guy Savoy crafts seasonal dishes, inspired by his training under the Troisgros family and his family’s generations of culinary practice.

 Having trained in Mantes-La-Jolie, Michel Guérard worked around Paris for some time in various restaurants, eventually opening Le Pot-au-Feu in Paris and attaining his first Michelin star in 1967.
-He is notable for his birth of the ‘Cuisine Minceur’ style of cooking, which sets itself as an even healthier and lighter version of French cooking than ‘Nouvelle Cuisine’.
+He is notable for his birth of the Cuisine Minceur style of cooking, which sets itself as an even healthier and lighter version of French cooking than Nouvelle Cuisine.
 This health focus can be seen to have been inspired by his wife Christine Barthelemy and her spa resort in Eugénie-le-Bains, and he continues to successfully promote this healthy new way of cooking today.